Learning Outcomes

 - The statutory protection of business tenants under the Landlord and Tenant Act 1954 (Part II)

-- The implications of leasehold covenants and security of tenure for commercial property transactions
+- Practical implications of leasehold covenants and security of tenure for negotiations, notices, and litigation strategy

 Test Your Knowledge